MarcMerlot/Merlot-world/README.md

 # Merlot-world
-This file content Merlot's code files especially Python cod i'm an ingeneer in agricultural economic and data analyst
+This file content Merlot's code files i'm an ingeneer in agricultural economic and data scientist